-Professions and Professionalism (P&P) is an open-access, net-based, peer reviewed and English-language journal.
-The Journal invites research-based empirical, theoretical or synoptic articles focusing on traditional professions as well as other knowledge based occupational groups approached from any perspective or discipline.
-By prioritizing no single theoretical horizon or methodological approach, the journal creates a space for development of the research field and prioritizes
+Professions and Professionalism (P&P) is an open-access, net-based, peer-reviewed and English-language journal.
+The Journal invites research-based empirical, theoretical or synoptic articles focusing on traditional professions as well as other knowledge-based occupational groups.

 - To develop the study of professions and professionalism theoretically and empirically

 - To contribute to the development of the study of professions and professionalism as an international interdisciplinary field of research

 - To become an important publication channel for the international research community